alien-house/alien-house.github.io/README.md

 # Sin's Portfolio

-I'm learning form my teacher how to develop app!
+I'm learning from my teacher how to develop app!

 ## Status
 Students / Freelance as Web Designer & Developer